One of the top challenges professionals face isn’t their work. It’s keeping up with the demands of the workplace.

 Leveraging Technology Tools

 Other time management tools include apps with task tracking, scheduling, and collaboration features.
 The number of apps out there can be overwhelming.
 The last thing you want to do is spend too much time on too many apps.
-Do your research, then select the best option for you.
-Keep it simple.
-Don’t get bogged down on over complicating a process that should be streamlining things for you.

 If you are indecisive, make a quick spreadsheet that shows a quick overview of the features you deem most important in an app.
 Compare three apps using a side-by-side comparison.